antoniablair/my-first-blog/README.md

 However, if you are curious and would like to run the app locally, you can do the following:

 - Clone the repo and go into the directory
-- Make sure you have Django installed (`pip3 install -r requirements.txt`).
+- `pip3 install -r requirements.txt` to install Django.
 Ideally, you will want to do this in a virtual environment.
 - Set up your database migrations `python manage.py makemigrations`
 - Start the server: `python manage.py runserver`